-Swedish Match believes that all employees should believe in the Company's vision and its core values and understand how their daily work and embracing these values contribute to the Company's vision.
-It is equally important that employees see how leadership exemplifies the core values and Code of Conduct each and every day.
+It is of importance that all Swedish Match employees believe in the Company's vision and its core values and understand how their daily work and embracing these values contribute to the Company's vision.
+It is equally important that employees see how leadership exemplifies our core values and our Code of Conduct each and every day.
 Successful leadership continues to be a main focus.
 We remain committed to growing leaders at all levels of the organization to ensure current and future success.